Breaking the Code (film): Development

-Derek Jacobi starred in an eight-month run of the play at the Theatre Royal, Haymarket in London's West End beginning on 21 October 1986, and he stayed with the play when it ran on Broadway in New York City from 15 November 1987, to 10 April 1988.
+Derek Jacobi starred in an eight-month run of the play at the Theatre Royal, Haymarket in London's West End beginning on 21 October 1986, and stayed with the production when it transferred to Broadway in New York City, running from 15 November 1987 to 10 April 1988.
+The cast for the BBC television adaptation included Harold Pinter as John Smith and Prunella Scales as Turing's mother Sara — marking a notable gathering of British theatrical talent.

 Broadcast

-It was broadcast by the BBC on 2 February 1996, and in the United States by PBS on Masterpiece Theatre.
+It was broadcast by BBC1 on 5 February 1997 in the United Kingdom, and in the United States by PBS on Masterpiece Theatre.
 A producer's cut was released on DVD in 2012.